lishhhhmm/osm-submit/README.md

 - **AI Integration**: Google Generative AI
 - **Deployment**: Docker with nginx

+## Deployment Notes

+**GitHub Actions Configuration**: The workflow uses `npm install` instead of `npm ci` and doesn't cache dependencies since the project doesn't include a lock file.
+This is intentional to support deployment without requiring local Node.js installation.
+The workflow will install fresh dependencies on each deployment, ensuring compatibility.

 ## License

 © 2025 OSM Submit.
 Designed for OpenStreetMap contributors.